 The rollers are the part that actually propel the belt along the deck and having a larger diameter usually equates to a smoother feel and less stress on the motor.

-Overall, this treadmill has a powerful motor capable of reaching high speeds and high inclines.
-It’s perfect for runners or folks doing HIIT workouts.
+Overall, this treadmill scores highly in this category – it has a powerful motor capable of reaching high speeds and high inclines, allowing it to accommodate users of all skill levels.

 Features